ExpressionEngine Docs

 Note: Template partials may not be nested inside other Template partials.

-Template partial vs. Template variable
+Template Partial vs. Template Variable

-Template partials are expanded at a very early stage on each template, making it possible for them to hold dynamic content, ExpressionEngine tags, other variables, PHP, etc. (Read more about the rendering stages of the template engine.)
-They shine when you need to reuse dynamic information but don’t need the extra overhead of access control or separate preferences of an embedded template.
-Template variables are the polar opposites, expanded during one of the final rendering stages of the template engine, and should be used for static text, HTML, JavaScript, and other static content that would not affect other tags and variables on the template.
+Template partials are expanded at an early stage in each template, which makes it possible for them to hold and control dynamic content, ExpressionEngine tags, other variables, PHP, etc. (Read more about the rendering stages of the template engine.)
+They shine most when you need to reuse dynamic information but don’t need the extra overhead of access control or separate preferences of an embedded template.

-Template partial vs. Embedded Template
+Template Partial vs. Embedded Template

 Multiple Site Manager